yuki-yoshida/JAIST/AWS/ReadMe.md

   - Case 2: Not all properties of the initial resource are ready => the goal holds because there is no next state.

 ### Step 2-3: Split the rule applied case into cases where predicate final does or does not hold in the next state.
- - Since the next state includes one started resource and so `final(S')` holds when all of the rest resources are started, the current case should be split into following two cases:
+ - Since the next state includes one started resource and so `final(SS)` holds when all of the rest resources are started, the current case should be split into following two cases:
-  - Case 1-1: When all of the other resources are started => the goal holds because `final(S')` reduces to true.
+  - Case 1-1: When all of the other resources are started => the goal holds because `final(SS)` reduces to true.
   - Case 1-2: When there is an initial resource.

 ### Step 2-4: Think which rule can be applied to the next state.